rotkonetworks/romio/PROGRESS.md

 1. ✅ Accumulate entry point corrected to 5 (was 10)
 2. ✅ Account deletion propagation from implications.accounts to state
 3. ✅ r8 register = input length per graypaper Y function spec
-4. ✅ Memory layout: rw_data at fixed 0x20000 confirmed correct
+4. ✅ Memory layout fixed per graypaper eq 770-801:
+   - ro_data at 0x10000 (was putting code there incorrectly)
+   - rw_data at 0x20000 + rnq(len(ro_data))
+   - Code is in state.instructions, NOT in RAM

 ### Test Results Analysis